opf/openproject/README.md

 OpenProject PDF Export Plugin
 ===========================

-This Plugin adds features which enable the configuration and generation of printable taskboard card PDFs.
+This Plugin adds features which enable the configuration and generation of printable export card PDFs.

 Requirements